FLORES-SimonG/FLORES-SimonG/README.md

 - 👯 I want to collaborate on FullStack projects, especially with technologies like React and Nextjs.

-- 🤔 I need help and guidance with Backend topics because this is new to me.
-I learned to work with TypeScript, and I have experience with MongoDB and PostgreSQL databases.

-- 💬 You can ask me anything about Frontend and JavaScript.
+- 💬 You can ask me anything about Frontend: JavaScript, Typescript, NextJS, AstroJS, Tailwind or Boostrap.

 - 📫 How can you reach me?
 Through my [LinkedIn](https://www.linkedin.com/in/simongf94/).